 In this scenario, customer referrals can become viral – in a good way!
-When someone buys goods or services from your company based on a customer referral, they’re way more likely to tell others in the industry if they had a positive experience.
+When someone buys goods or services from your company based on customer referral, they’re way more likely to tell others in the industry if they had a positive experience.
 You can even ask for a testimonial and circulate on social media but ask for their permission first!
 Doing this, turns each person providing you a referral, into an unofficial salesperson.

 4. Demonstrate Why Customers Do Business with You

 When a customer calls a friend or a counterpart at another company and refers them to you, it reminds them why they like to do business with you.
-The reason could be a customer service representative they love dealing with or simple the high caliber of product you sell.
+The reason could be a customer service representative they love dealing with or simply the high caliber of product you sell.
 No matter what the reason, when they tell others, it reaffirms that your company offers them a valuable service or product.

 5. Referrals Cost Practically Zero

-The cost to your company when one of your customers refers your goods or services is nothing.
-You haven’t mailed out a catalog, or paid a sales team member to stop by the customer’s business.
+The cost to your company when one of your customers refers to your goods or services is nothing.
+You haven’t mailed out a catalog or paid a sales team member to stop by the customer’s business.
 Word of mouth is a powerful driver of sales for any company that takes is smart enough to take advantage of it.
-Once you establish a way to harness customer referral business, it will keep building without expense to you unless you choose to establish some sort of rewards program for customers referring other clients.
+Once you establish a way to harness the customer referral business, it will keep building without expense to you unless you choose to establish some sort of rewards program for customers referring to other clients.

 6. Appeals to Your Client’s Image

 When asking a client to refer your company to someone else, you are paying them a compliment simply by implying that their opinion counts in their social and business circle.
-On the flipside, when someone offers your company’s name as a referral, it displays that the person being referred values their opinion in your company.
+On the flip side, when someone offers your company’s name as a referral, it displays that the person being referred values their opinion in your company.

 7. Increase Closing Rate

 How many leads and sales calls does it take your sales team to close a deal?
-According to the Huffington Post, companies see up to an 80 percent rate of closings when the sales call came from a strong customer referral and makes the company money.
+According to the Huffington Post, companies see up to an 80 percent rate of closings when the sales call came from strong customer referrals and makes the company money.
 This is in sharp contrast to the 1% of cold calls that end with a sale.
 The percentage of sales calls ending in a sale when the client calls the company is only between 15 and 30%.
 As a business owner, you know how important it is to have a high closing rate on sales calls of any kind and your efforts should make the most of those opportunities.